metatensor/metatensor/CONTRIBUTING.rst

 .. code-block:: bash

     tox -e docs

+In addition to have the requirements listed above, you will also need to install doxygen (e.g. ``apt install doxygen`` on Debian-based systems).

 You can then visualize the local documentation with your favorite browser with the following command (or open the :file:`docs/build/html/index.html` file